zigster64/zts/README.md

 </div>
 ```

-Or you can use the `printHeader(template, args, out)` helper function to print out this header segment.
+You can use the `printHeader(template, args, out)` to access and print out this header segment.
 ```zig
 const tmpl = @embedFile("foobar.txt");
 try zts.printHeader(tmpl, .{}, out);